Knowledge organisers: what they are and how to use them

 Use it as:

-Senior leaders To give a clear overview of exactly what you expect pupils to learn in each subject (the 'intent') To give a clear indication of the level of rigour and expectations for each unit and year group To set a clear and consistent standard for your teachers' planning, regardless of subject Curriculum leaders To identify broader themes over the longer term To make sure you sequence key knowledge appropriately over the medium and long term To help pupils incrementally develop conceptual understanding Teachers To
+Who uses them and when?
+Senior leaders To give a clear overview of exactly what you expect pupils to learn in each subject (the 'intent') To indicate the level of rigour and expectations for each unit and year group, setting the standard for teachers' planning, regardless of subject Curriculum leaders To identify broad themes over time To sequence key knowledge for the medium and long